How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Alinco DR-735T and Similar Models

-The 735T and probably many older radios do not support cross-band full-duplex operation on the MiniDIN6 jack and thus the Mic jack has to be used for the Tx audio and PTT on 2m while the MiniDIN6 supplies the 70cm Rx audio.
+The 735T and probably many older radios do not support cross-band full-duplex operation on the Mini-DIN-6 jack, thus the Mic jack has to be used for Tx audio & PTT on 2m while the Mini-DIN-6 supplies the 70cm Rx audio.

 Other Radios/URIs